-Computational physicist pursuing my Ph.D. in numerical relativity and gravitational-wave astronomy at the Max Planck Institute for Gravitational Physics in Potsdam, Germany.
+Computational physicist at Caltech with a Ph.D. in numerical relativity and gravitational-wave astronomy.
 Also passionate about software development, design, data visualisation and teaching.
-I recently changed my last name from Fischer to Vu.
+I changed my last name from Fischer to Vu in 2022.

 A series of interactive iPad simulations I created in 2017.

 In this Swift playground book you’ll explore the physics of black holes in Albert Einstein’s theory of general relativity with three interactive simulations on your iPad.
 Discover the possible trajectories of test particles around a Schwarzschild source, explore the optical effects that occur when a massive object lenses a background light source and watch two black holes merge to hear the gravitational waves they produce in the process.

 An online course I created in 2016 for Heidelberg University.

 This course gives an introduction to scientific programming with Python for first-year physics students beginning their lab course at Heidelberg University.

 A vector plotting utility I created in 2016.

 This utility assists in producing vector plots with Python’s matplotlib plotting library for seamless typesetting in LaTeX documents.